A Sewing Technique that creates frayed edge seams for pillows, rag quilts and other projects.

 The next step is to sew these two pieces together to end up with four squares with the middle seams sewn and clipped, your finished seams will look like a ‘+’ (addition symbol or cross) and will be visible on the right/top side of your sample.

-If you liked this fun fabric tutorial, check out my Batik Fabric Scraps tutorial.
+If you liked this fun fabric tutorial, check out my Batik Fabric Scraps tutorial OR the tutorial to learn the Chenille Technique.